 Continuing to the next month:

-After 4 week prepare for the next month by resetting the race track to start again.
+After 4 week prepares for the next month by resetting the race track to start again.
 Each month students would be issued new race cars where they all would have to place them on the start line, giving them a brand new month to earn a new set of prizes or the same prizes from the prior month.

 Prizes are issued to every child on a weekly basis.
 Depending on how many laps the child has completed, the teacher determines the prize given to them.
 This allows each child to move ahead on the board at their own pace and become motivated by a different reward decided by the teacher each week.
 We know when it comes to providing treats or prizes to students, most often teachers have to rely on funds or donation from parents.
 Therefore, we created a list of prize suggestions they can use, or they can add to their own awards.